Qumulo/qsplit/README.md

 ./qsplit.py --host music --buckets 4 --since "2016-01-20 00:00:00" /media/

 This python sample will use the read_dir_aggregates API to build a list of paths (in ~ log(n) time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.

-It could also easily be adapted to build a file list for RoboCopy in Windows environments.
+# robocopy option
+qsplit.py now also offers a `--robocopy` (or `-r`) option for Windows environments.
+To use it, specify the SMB root server and path as an option to qsplit.py as follows:

+    ./qsplit.py -r "\\mediaserver\media" --host music /media/ --buckets 4

+Instead of text files with entries that start with relative paths, each entry will now be fully-qualified so that robocopy can be used as the data mover.
+Each entry will look like this

+    \\mediaserver\media\\media\shared iTunes library\B52's

+rather than this

+    shared iTunes library/B52's

 Approach: